ROCm/TransferBench/docs/install/install.rst

 Install TransferBench
 -----------------------

-To install TransferBench, you have the following options:
+To install TransferBench, choose one of the following methods:

 - :ref:`Build from source <source-build>`

-- :ref:`Use package manager <package-manager>`
+- :ref:`Install from the package manager <package-manager>`

 .. _source-build: